-Reboot yourself with a grounding technique—then get back into the game.
+Reboot yourself with EFT Tapping—then get back into the game.

 Enjoy the process more

 It’s bright and early.
-You tick off your first task with a smile.
+You check off your first task with a smile.

 Hours later, you’re behind schedule.
 Only 3 tasks done to perfection, 10 more to go.
 No breaks!

 So, you force yourself to speed up.
 Papers spin in the air.
 Your eyes flitter from one task to another.

 Late evening: you drag yourself out of your office chair, gobble something and collapse into bed.

 When you chase external goals like checking off boxes, good grades and promotions, it can actually hinder your performance.
 Psychologists call this type of motivation “extrinsic”.

 On the other hand, when you do an activity just because you love it or find the challenge exciting, it’s an “intrinsic” motivation.